- Diagnostic studies

 - (2) Basal (“Reversed”) variant – basal hypokinesis, with normal function of the apex.

-- (3) Focal variants – most often isolated anterolateral segment dysfunction (closest echocardiographic mimic of an occlusive MI).
+- (3) Focal variants – most often isolated anterolateral segment dysfunction (this is the closest echocardiographic mimic of an occlusive MI).

-- (4) Global hypokinesis – this is fortunately rare.
+- (4) Global hypokinesis – this is fortunately rare (since it would be expected to cause profound heart failure).

 - It's possible that these different echocardiographic patterns may represent different stages in the evolution of Takotsubo syndrome (see video above).